qutip/qutip/doc/guide/heom/bosonic.rst

 of a singe bath.

 In the example below we calculate the evolution of a small system where each energy eigenstate of the system interacts with a separate bath.
+Such as arrangement can model, for example, Fenna–Matthews–Olson (FMO) pigment-protein complex which plays an important role in photosynthesis.

 For each bath expansion, we also include the terminator in the system Liouvillian.

-At the end, we plot the populations of the system states as a function of
+At the end, we plot the populations of the system states as a function of time, and show the long-time beating of quantum state coherence that
-time:
+occurs:

 .. plot::
     :context: close-figs